Millicentchinelo/Devops_projects/01.Git-project/README.md

 ![git_push](./img/21.gitpush.png)

+>[!NOTE]
-Login to your github account, Click on your repository, go to book-review branch.
-Click on contribute and initiate a pull request
+>**Login to your github account, Click on your repository, go to book-review branch.
+Click on contribute and initiate a pull request**

 ![remote](./img/22.gotoremote.png)